Edited by: Keri Stooksbury

-If you are an A-List Preferred member, you can access Southwest Wi-Fi without the $8 per day charge.
+If you are an A-List Preferred member, you can access Southwest Wi-Fi for free.

 To earn A-List Preferred status, you need to fly 50 qualifying one-way flights or earn 70,000 tier qualifying points in a calendar year.

-Tier qualifying points are earned from purchasing a revenue flight or by using the Chase Southwest Rapid Rewards® Plus Credit Card, Chase Southwest Rapid Rewards® Premier Credit Card, or Chase Southwest Rapid Rewards® Priority Credit Card.
+Tier qualifying points are earned from purchasing a revenue flight or by using a Southwest Rapid Rewards credit card.

-They also offer lots of free inflight entertainment including live TV, on-demand TV, and music.
+The airline also offers lots of free inflight entertainment including live TV, music, and movies.

-If you would prefer full access to the internet, you can purchase a day pass for $8, though loyal Southwest customers who achieve A-List Preferred status get this fee waived.
+If you would prefer full access to the internet, you can purchase it for $8 per flight, though loyal Southwest customers who achieve A-List Preferred status or who have a Southwest Performance Business card get this fee waived.